Metalnem/mijailovic.net/_drafts/sqlite.md

 of opening a new file, attacker can trick you into overwriting some other, often security critical file.
-But that was not my main concern; I was more worried about the situation where I could overwrite some old database by accident, only because I named the new one with the same name.
+But that was not my main concern; I was more worried about the situation where I could overwrite some old database, only because I named the new one with the same name by accident.
 Is there a way to create a file only if it does not exist?
 Of course—that is exactly what the **O_EXCL** flag is for: